johnm656/LogHawk-Log-Monitoring-Tool/README.md

 An open source log analysis tool that can be automated to run as often as desired This preconfigured script will locate and notify of any suspicious activities within log files

+To run preconfigured script on a Windows machine Python must be installed and to do so;
+Open Cmd prompt entering cmd in the task bar search
+In the terminal enter "sudo apt-get install python3" After python3 is installed;
+In terminal enter python3 <path/to/file> of the preconfigured script we have provided This will locate and filter a preset set of potential malicious threats and help to pinpoint source

+To run the script on Visual Studio Code
+Install Visual Studio Code from web browser
+Once installed, open Visual Studio Code and click open file Navigate to where file is located and open
+Script will load but need to be edited to locate to the the location of the log files This will need to be done in four locations of the script, as four logs are scanned in the same script